maykelsb/ConCommChaining/README.md

 After that, every time that foo:hello is called, a MasterCommand is executed and run its main command and its chained commands.
 And, every time that bar:hi command is called, an error message is issued by DummyCommand.

+As the MasterCommand run a command using its service name (the one with our custom posfix), the correct service will be allways be called.